-Accounts are therefore prepared on the normal basis for businesses excluding any items of expenditure where there is a duality of purpose.
-From 6th April 2016 the Wear and Tear Allowance is abolished and all replacements of furniture and equipment on a like for like basis is an allowable expense though there remains no relief for the initial expenditure.
+Accounts are therefore prepared on the normal (accrual) basis for businesses and cash basis for individuals, excluding any items of expenditure where there is a duality of purpose.
+From 6th April 2016 the Wear and Tear Allowance is abolished and all replacements of furniture and equipment on a like-for-like basis is an allowable expense though there remains no relief for the initial expenditure.

 The profit is normally divided equally among the owners of the property and each pays tax on their own share of the profit.
 You may elect for the profit to be split on a different basis but your election will only be accepted if you can demonstrate that the new basis generally reflects the way in which the purchase price was provided and the ownership is not husband and wife with joint ownership.